 Phone: 311 or (401) 421-2489 Monday through Friday 8:30 a.m. to 4:30 p.m. only (see note below)

-Suggestions for using PVD311
+Noise Project suggestions for using PVD311

+The most important component of your report is the address of the noise source (or the closest you can come to it.
 If you send an e-mail, make the subject clear — such as “Excessive noise at [source type and location: house / business / city property address or approximate location] on [date].”
 Save any additional details for the text of the e-mail itself (see below).

 BOARD OF LICENSES — Responsible for regulating noise from the 8,000+ commercial sources it issues licenses to each year, including 400+ liquor licenses to bars / clubs / restaurants, and enforcing local ordinances and state laws that regulate such establishments.